 Coadministration With Substrates of Transporters

-In vitro, ponatinib is an inhibitor of P-gp and ABCG2 [also known as BCRP], and BSEP [see DRUG INTERACTIONS].
+In vitro, ponatinib is an inhibitor of P-gp and ABCG2, and BSEP.

 In vitro, ponatinib did not inhibit the human organic anion transporting polypeptides OATP1B1 or OATP1B3, or the organic cation transporters OCT1, OCT2, OAT1, and OAT3.